We Are Wanderers Compass

 Wanderers Compass was to launch in April 2020 during our next European trip.
 I was in Norway with my husband when COVID-19 began exploding on the world stage in March and abruptly ended our trip.
 Subsequently, Ryan and I had to cancel our April plans.
 We watched with broken hearts as the virus gripped the world and, for the unforeseeable future, international travel stopped in its tracks.

 At first, we were unsure how to proceed with the blog, but we were confident that moving ahead was important.
 Once people could venture out again into this beautiful and fascinating world, they would need the inspiration and tools to do so.
 There is also a whole industry that would need to rebuild when that time comes, and because of that, we could play a role in making that possible.
-Therefore we tried to make the most of this time in lockdown to learn more about the ins and out of travel blogging and build our Wanderers Compass brand.
+Therefore we tried to make the most of this time in lockdown to learn more about the ins and outs of travel blogging and build our Wanderers Compass brand.

 Here we go